 You can purchase and connect a battery maintainer to your car’s battery before you leave to avoid a dead battery when you return.
 The Department of Motor Vehicles also advises adding a fuel stabilizer to prevent damage to the engine and fuel line.
 Seal the tail pipe to keep critters from crawling in (and include a large, visual reminder to remove the plug before driving on your return).

 If you’re leaving for more than 30 days and won’t be driving your vehicle, consider suspending collision coverage to save money.
 Remember to keep comprehensive coverage so that your vehicle is protected while you’re away.
-If you’re a Hartford policyholder, you can go online to change your mailing address and to suspend coverage on your vehicles.
+If you’re a policyholder of The Hartford, you can go online to change your mailing address and to suspend coverage on your vehicles.

 8. Burglarizing Bad Guys